Managing Working Capital and Liquidity

 Moderate Working Capital Approach

 Moderate working capital approaches balance long-term financing for permanent current assets with short-term debt for variable assets.
-Moderate working capital strategies have lower financing costs and refinancing risks than aggressive approach.
+These strategies have lower financing costs and refinancing risks than aggressive approaches.

-Additionally, these firms can use long-term debt and equity to support permanent needs in addition to reducing working capital.
-A firm might pursue a moderate approach to working capital management include the following reasons:
+Additionally, these firms can use long-term debt and equity to support permanent needs besides reducing working capital.
+A firm might pursue a moderate approach to working capital management for the following reasons:

 1. Capability to precisely predict fundamental current asset needs, though there’s less assurance regarding fluctuating demands.

-2. Lower financing expenses compared to a conservative strategy, coupled with decreased refinance risk and enhanced financial flexibility compared to an aggressive approach.
+2. Lower financing expenses compared to a conservative strategy, decreased refinance risk and enhanced financial flexibility compared to an aggressive approach.

-3. To achieve a balance between the use of less costly short-term financing and the security of permanent working capital backed by long-term financing.
+3. To balance the use of less costly short-term financing and the security of permanent working capital backed by long-term financing.

 • Lower risk compared to the aggressive approach and lower financing cost than the conservative approach.